Are you ready to go big, be bold and do good with me?

 I’m a Democrat, no doubt about it.
 But I’ve deliberately charted a bipartisan course – and not just because I’m the son of two Republicans.
 In my first term, I co-founded the United Solutions Caucus composed of freshman from both sides of the aisle.

-My most important roles are husband to Brittany and dad to Nelson and Kathryn (a.k.a.
-Cricket).
+My most important roles are husband to Brittany and dad to Nelson, Kathryn (a.k.a.
+Cricket) and Hank.
 I’m in this for them, and for your kids too.